 Surprisingly, some of the nutrients, like green tea and curcumin, can also act as inhibitors of certain cytochrome P450 isoenzymes.

 Phase II Supportive Foods (Sulfation)

 - Meat (especially liver)

-- Plant-derived (apple, apricot, artichokes, arugula, asparagus, sweet potatoes, carrots–rich in provitamin A carotenes, like beta carotene)
+- Fruits and vegetables (apple, apricot, artichokes, arugula, asparagus, sweet potatoes, carrots, which are rich in provitamin A carotenes, like β-carotene)

 - Cruciferous vegetables

 - Resveratrol (grapes, wine, itadori tea)